0xPrimordia/Polis/README.md

 ### Sword Strike

-A close rannge attack only available to frontline units.
+A close range attack only available to frontline units.
 A d(x) check to cause (y) to the opponent directly in front.